prashumin2/HealthScanAPI/README.md

 6. Sample ConnectionString added in web.config.
 7. GitIgnore now working properly.
 8. DB Connection now added in web.config
+9. Updated Workflow for README updates.

 GOOD TO HAVE
 1. DataModels for input and output for each method.
 2. Swagger Implementation
 3. Authentication
-4. Daily Readme Cron Job

-NEXT STEPS/ CURRENTLY WORKING ON
-None

 NEED INFORMATION
-1. Need the link values document of the stored procedure(s) and questionnaire.
+1. Need the link values document between the stored procedure(s) and questionnaire.
 2. Where will I get regid variable(s)?
 3. Need new updated/changed questionnaire.
 4. What null handles are needed?

+NEXT STEPS/ CURRENTLY WORKING ON
+NA